eusebiedev/address-book/README.md

 ## Description

-_A practice application to enable user to input basic contact information, which is then displayed back to the user._
+_A practice application to enable user to input basic contact information, which is then displayed back to the user, and user can then delete their contact information from database._

 ## Setup/Installation Requirements